wslominska/API-Service/API-Service.md

 ### Authentication

 The API Service also provides built-in support for authentication.
+It means that it can add authentication to the HTTP endpoints that you create - a function that verifies the identity of the user who is trying to access the endpoint.
-You can use the add_authenticator() method to add an authenticator function to a route:
+You can use the **add_authenticator()** method to add an authenticator function to a route.
+That ensures that only authorized users are able to access that endpoint.

+Take look at an example:

 ```
 def authenticate(request):